-If a guest leaves you less than 5 stars for any category (cleanliness, check-in, accuracy etc) then they have the opportunity to be more specific what was not up to standard.
+If a guest leaves you less than 5 stars for any category (cleanliness, check-in, accuracy etc) then they have the opportunity to be more specific on what was not up to standard.
 My main negative feedback point is LOCATION and SIZE OF HOME.
-These are not a surprise to me as the area I live in although is relatively close to central London it does look a bit shabby.
-The other issue is ‘size of home’ which I can only guess is because the guests are sometimes surprised that I have more than one room in my house on airbnb and either it feels less private or less safe.
+These are not a surprise to me as the area I live in although is relatively close to central London the street do look a bit shabby.
+The other issue is ‘size of home’ which I can only guess is because the guests are sometimes surprised that I have more than one room in my house on airbnb and either it feels less private, or less safe.

 Adding a Airbnb Co-Host

 For those Airbnb hosts who are just too busy to stay on top of their bookings a co-host could be very helpful.
 And more importantly can help avoid income tax.
 If like me you get booking requests and guests questions at the wrong time of day (in my case when i’m asleep) then a co-host could be the answer.
 I currently do not use a co-host but I like the idea and may start using it soon.
 My wife would be my obvious co-host but it may make sense to have someone else you trust but who has very different financial circumstance.